 Description: Entomology is a one-year course designed for the student who seeks additional experience in biological science in her/his high school education.
 This course provides a number of field activities and will enable the student to identify major taxonomic groups of aquatic and terrestrial arthropods.
-Students will build and maintain an insect collection and will use taxonomic keys to identify specimens that they collect.
-The course will also focus on structure, physiology, distribution, ecological and economic (agricultural) importance, and life cycles of insects.
+Students will build and maintain an insect collection over the course of the year and will use taxonomic keys to identify specimens that they collect.
+The course will also focus on insect development, structure, physiology, distribution, and ecological, economic, and agricultural importance and life cycles of insects.
 Field trips will be taken for opportunities to learn various sampling techniques, and collect specimens.
-Further, relevance to Forensic Science will be taught in a unit on Forensic Entomology, as a collaborative project with the Forensic Science course will be conducted.
+Further, relevance to Forensic Science will be taught in a unit on Forensic Entomology